ShudarsanRegmi/myDigiNotes/Amrita/SemIII/AdvanceProgramming/lab-03-tourist-information.md

 # UID Lab - 3 Tourist Information Webpage

+- Submitted by: Shudarsan Regmi
+- Roll no: CH.SC.U4CYS23055

 ```
 • Design a tourist information webpage implementing image hotspot to get useful information
 about the countries.